JayWood/the-seo-framework/readme.txt

 /
 * **Added:**
 	/
+	* New filters!
+	* More than 150 new functions to make this plugin more maintainable.
 	* Two new simple filters for taxonomy and term titles.
 This way other plugin authors can modify their taxonomial titles if needed.
+	* TODO The complete LD+Json output can now be disabled through a single filter.
 	* `AutoDescription_Core` class, this class replaced `AutoDescription_Init` from being the latest class.
 	* `AutoDescription_Generate_Description` class.
 	* `AutoDescription_Generate_Title` class.